isomerpages/mci-scai/_outcomes/Findings.md

-#### Keen to find out how Singapore is advancing AI adoption and innovation?
+#### Keen to learn more about Singapore’s commitment to AI for the Public Good?

-Dive into the details of [Singapore National AI Strategy](https://www.smartnation.gov.sg/initiatives/artificial-intelligence/) and learn more about the government's vision and roadmap to build a trusted AI ecosystem and empower individuals and businesses to harness the full potential of AI.
+Find out about  [Singapore's National AI Strategy (NAIS 2.0)](https://www.smartnation.gov.sg/initiatives/artificial-intelligence/) – Singapore’s ambition to harness AI to address the challenges of our time.
+This involves building a trusted and responsible AI ecosystem, driving innovation and growth through AI, and empowering our people and businesses to understand and engage with AI.